Ba5edcode/ETH-Sweeper-Bot/README.md

 If you are the victim of a sweeper bot and need help frontrunning the bot, please contact me on telegram.

 There are two requirements needed to run the script:
-1. A wallet xPrivate key or mnemonic
+1. A wallet xPrivate key or mnemonic,
-An Ethereum provider
+2. An Ethereum provider

 ### Ethereum Provider